Table of Contents

 Knack prides itself on providing a range of security options that you can use to ensure that private information is protected and secure.

-By following the best practices listed in this document, you will increase your app security and reduce the risk of a security breach.
+By following the best practices listed in this article, you will increase your app security and reduce the risk of a security breach.
 However, even the best security policies will fall short if they are not followed and/or implemented correctly.

 Planning and Monitoring App Security

 It is important to note that although most types of data are appropriate to store with Knack, there are certain types we do not recommend to store without taking the proper precautions first.
-These types of data are subject to additional liability, regulations and legal requirements:
+These types of data are subject to additional liability, regulations, and legal requirements:

-• Social security numbers, driver’s license or other state ID card numbers
+Social security numbers, driver’s license, or other state ID card numbers

-• Financial account, credit card or debit card numbers
+Financial account, credit card, or debit card numbers

 If the nature of your data requires heightened security measures, you should consider our HIPAA or Enterprise plans.
 These plans offer additional security and legal protections, and can also be customized to meet specific security requirements.

-Additionally, we only recommend the storing of financial account, credit card or debit card numbers in a PCI compliant database.
-Knack is currently not PCI compliant, although this is something we are working towards and hope to be able to offer PCI compliant services in the future.
+Note: Knack is currently not PCI compliant, although this is something we are working towards, and hope to be able to offer PCI-compliant services in the future.

-This includes things such as social security numbers, addresses, email addresses and other such sensitive information.
+This includes things such as social security numbers, addresses, email addresses, and other such sensitive information.

 If you need to pass along a CSV file containing any sensitive data, remove any information that’s not relevant to the issue we’re helping to solve.
 If the issue does involve sensitive data, a CSV with fake or obfuscated data may be a possibility instead.

-Routinely audit your Knack App
+Routinely Audit Your Knack App

 Routinely check your record data and security settings for signs of suspicious activity.
 We suggest that you make and follow a checklist once a month (or more frequently) to ensure that no mistakes have been made that may leave your system vulnerable.